Documentation Index

 - The agent generates a contextual response

-- User is redirected to a chat with the agent already responding
+- The chat opens in the widget with the agent already responding

 “Hi!
 I noticed you were about to leave without completing your order.
 Your cart has $149.00 worth of items.
 Is there anything I can help with?
 Maybe you have questions about shipping, returns, or payment options?”